ArashAhmadian/FWDCityViewer/README.md

 * Distinction between geographic features such as water, parks, beaches, etc.
 ### User Interface and Interaction Features
 * Intuitive map selection
+* Weather data display
 * Auto-correct of search
 * Autocomplete of search if partially filled in
-* Ability to toggle information: Dark mode, one way streets, subway stops, points of interest
+* Ability to see information: one way streets, subway stops, points of interest, weather data
 * Points of interest categorized and shown with custom icons
 * Zooming in/out
 * Panning around